Website & blogs © Louis Kraft 2013-2020

 I thought about it and recontacted the professor, who was a good writer and he had certainly done a lot of great research on Flynn.
 He had one problem; he couldn’t stop polishing his Flynn manuscript that he had told me he had finished writing four or five years before; that is roughly at the time we came in contact with each other.
 In the email I told him that I would forward Deidre’s information to Olivia if he supplied me with it.
 He did and I did.

 But the relationship had ended.
-People wonder why I shy away from close relationships with writer/historians who write about the same subjects as I. Well, you’ve just seen one example of why. … Don’t get me wrong, for I’ve got some great writer/historian friends in this small world of Olivia de Havilland and Errol Flynn (Robert Florczak, David DeWitt, and Thomas McNulty to name three) and I certainly have more good friends in my Indian wars world.
+People wonder why I shy away from close relationships with writer/historians who write about the same subjects as I. Well, you’ve just seen one example of why. … Don’t get me wrong, for I’ve got some great writer/historian friends in this small world of Olivia de Havilland and Errol Flynn (David DeWitt and Thomas McNulty to name two) and I certainly have more good friends in my Indian wars world.

 Weeks later a surprise arrived in the mail.
 Olivia had secured an invitation for me to attend her event at the Academy of Motion Picture Arts and Sciences.